 But technical diving also challenges the limits in overhead environments such as wrecks and caves.
 As we said in the article “Everything You Need To Know About Cave Diving In Mexico,” cave diving is another type of tech diving.
 The reason is that this form of scuba diving takes you more than 70 feet (21 m) deep or farther than 200 linear feet (60 m) from the cave entrance.

-Different depths, distances, technologies and environments combined brings the diverse types of technical diving, such as deep diving in shipwrecks, diving under the ice, or scuba diving with new technologies.
+Different depths, distances, technologies and environments combined bring diverse types of technical scuba diving, such as deep diving in shipwrecks, diving under the ice, or scuba diving with new technologies.

 Dressel Divers offers a wide range of technical diving courses that you can enjoy in our dive centers in the Caribbean:

-Tell us, would you to like to practice technical diving?
+Tell us, would you like to practice technical diving?
 Feel free to leave your comment below.